-Section 4262(e) of ERISA generally looks to plan assumptions previously selected by the plan actuary (original assumptions) for determining eligibility for SFA and calculating the amount of SFA.
+Section 4262(e) of ERISA generally looks to plan assumptions previously selected by the plan actuary (original assumptions) for calculating the amount of SFA.
 Section 4262(e)(4) provides a mechanism for a plan to propose changes to actuarial assumptions if it determines that the use of one or more of its original assumptions (other than the interest rate) is unreasonable.